WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 *Figure 4: Six worker Wallaroo cluster plus two DOS servers*

 When a Wallaroo worker fails catastrophically, its local recovery files are lost.
-We must retrieve a copy from a remote DOS server before we can restart the worker.
+We must retrieve copies from a remote DOS server before we can restart the worker.
 The procedure for figuring out which DOS server is most "up to date" is described later in this article.